m-thalmann/laravel-token-auth/docs/02-02-token-abilities.md

 ## Token abilities

 When creating a token you can give it a set of abilities.
-These abilities are self defined strings, with the exception of the `*` (see below).
+These abilities are self-defined strings, with the exception of the `*` (see below).

 > The `*` ability is the only special case: it includes all possible abilities i.e. it is a wildcard.
 If a token has this ability it will be able to do anything.